Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 safety

-Effective: Jul 22, 2017Class A misdemeanor for standard reckless operation violations; Class D felony if the violation causes a significant change of course or serious disruption to the safe travel of an aircraft.
+Effective: Jun 29, 2017Class A misdemeanor or Class D felony if violation causes serious disruption to safe travel of an aircraft

 View source